prittt/THeBE/README.md

 -->

 <p align="justify">
-THeBE is an open source <i>C++</i> project that allows to compare thinning algorithms, highlighting strengths and weaknesses of different strategies available in literature.
+THeBE is an open source <i>C++</i> benchmarking framework, developed using <a href="https://github.com/prittt/YACCLAB">YACCLAB</a> <a href="https://github.com/prittt/YACCLAB/releases/tag/v2.0">v2.0</a> as a starting point.
+It allows to compare thinning algorithms, highlighting strengths and weaknesses of different strategies available in literature.
 </p>

 ## Requirements